 Acoustic tiles, panels, and bass traps come in different sizes and thicknesses.
 As discussed, lower frequencies are longer and stronger, so it stands to reason the thicker the foam or fiberglass absorption used the more successfully it will reduce bass frequencies.

-Addressing a build up of bass frequencies is important, especially when it comes to mixing your music if recording.
-Excessive bass will force you as an engineer to make mixing and instrument level decisions that might suit the room your are currently in but will result in a less than ideal mix outside of the room.
+Addressing a build-up of bass frequencies is important, especially when it comes to mixing your music if recording.
+Excessive bass will force you as an engineer to make mixing and instrument level decisions that might suit the room you are currently in but will result in a less than ideal mix outside of the room.

 If you have ever been to a theater or concert hall you may have noticed the ceiling and wondered why it looked the way it did?

 Those intricate designs are not merely aesthetic.
-They are actually used to reflect and diffuse sound.
+They are used to reflect and diffuse sound.